Two years ago today, with two overpacked suitcases, I moved to Australia.

-Reading that post now and reflecting on that time feels like being at the top of a very large metaphorical mountain I trekked tirelessly through.
-The view from up here is spectacular, the air is crisp and clean (literally).
-My blisters have healed and I can run my fingers along my calloused feet.
+Reading that post now and reflecting on that time feels like I’ve reached the top of a very large metaphorical mountain.
+One that I trekked tirelessly through, alone and scared.
+The view from up here is spectacular, the air is crisp and clean (literally, compared to Beijing).
+My metaphorical blisters have healed and I can run my fingers along my calloused feet.
 I have a perfect aerial view of the route I took two years ago; from up here, I can pinpoint the exact moments where I wanted to give up.

 Leaving Beijing behind felt like pulling the plug on a life of disconnection and desolation.
 I can’t help but associate the city of Beijing with memories of my sister’s death.
 My brain has permanently fused the city of Beijing with pain and grief.
 The days that slipped by after her death were spent as a desperate plea for love and connection in all the wrong places and all the wrong people.
-It was a difficult time, but I suppose anywhere in the world would have been painful.
+It was a difficult time, but I suppose anywhere in the world would have been painful considering.

 Sydney, on the other hand, feels like being in a relationship with someone who is healthy and stable.
 It’s like being with the kind of guy who makes me feel like I can finally be myself; like the person I am is enough.
-Beijing was like that toxic, idiot boyfriend who was always causing trouble yet I stood around hoping that maybe one day he’d change.
+Beijing was like that toxic, idiot boyfriend who was always causing trouble yet I stood around like a fool hoping that maybe one day he’d change.

 In Sydney, I found the best group of like-minded friends I could ask for.
 They are supportive and encouraging and have stood by me through everything.
-I have also fallen madly in love with the most incredible, intelligent, well-traveled and respectful man.
+I have also fallen madly in love with the most incredible guy.
 I have never felt a love so real before, I really didn’t think it was possible.